rjain2470/conductor/README.md

 > "Give me a table of the weight-2 newforms with CM at squarefree levels under 500."

+# Setup

+## Prerequisites 🟡
+- Python 3.12+
+- Access to the LMFDB PostgreSQL mirror (default: `devmirror.lmfdb.xyz`)

+## Installation 🔌
+TBD.

+# Architecture 🏛️
+Conductor is a five-stage FastAPI pipeline with graceful error handling.
+As of June 2026, we use claude-sonnet-4-6 for every step apart from the second one, which instead uses the cheaper claude-haiku-4.5 to optimize for latency and token spend.

+1. An LLM-as-judge assesses query precision before any database interaction.
+If the query is ambiguous in a way that would materially change what is queried, it asks one focused question.
+If clear, it returns a refined restatement passed to all subsequent stages.
+2. An LLM maps the query to a list of relevant LMFDB table names using a two-layer hierarchical schema index.
+3. Our LLM produces a validated SQL query using only the schema slice for the tables identified in Stage 2, keeping prompt size proportional to query complexity.
+Correctness is enforced by using our preloaded schema as a ground truth.
+4. We run the SQL over a read-only SQLAlchemy connection with a 15-second timeout, returning a pandas DataFrame.
+5. *(optional)* We translate a follow-up natural language instruction into Python, which is executed in a restricted exec() namespace.
+Plots are captured in-memory and returned as base64-encoded PNGs.

 # Database coverage 📊
 The LMFDB contains the following 86 tables across 16 mathematical domains: